 While it may be frowned upon to ask someone their age, it’s an essential detail when it comes to home buying.
 If you’re dealing with a home that has a few decades in the rear-view mirror, you’ll have to do some math.
 How soon might the roof and other major systems need to be replaced or upgraded?
 That can affect the price someone is willing to pay, as they might want to pay less if they’re anticipating needing to shell out money for those repairs.

 A house that is less than 10 years old — and even better if it’s less than five — can command more money because the buyer has a certain amount of confidence that repair bills shouldn’t be on the immediate horizon.
-They expect they’ll have time to sock away cash for when that day eventually arrives.
+They expect they’ll have time to save money for when that day eventually arrives.

 Factor #5: Condition